kelliemogg/tulsaMaps/README.md

 - Finding a way to save the data of only local businesses from Google Places API in a way that was time efficient.
 - Learning how to make Heroku and MongoDB play nice.
 - Returning the correct list of data when the user clicks places on the map.
-- Understading the structure of node.js and MongoDB to set up the database and import the client via MongoDB Altas.
+- Understanding the structure of node.js and MongoDB to set up the database and import the client via MongoDB Altas.
+- Connecting the search bar to the data in our MongoDB database.

 ## Authors
 ##### - Jasmine Choi <a href="https://github.com/jashjchoi">Github</a>